dotnet/csharplang/spec/lexical-structure.md

     ;
 ```

 In some places in the grammar, specific identifiers have special meaning, but are not keywords.
 Such identifiers are sometimes referred to as "contextual keywords".
 For example, within a property declaration, the "`get`" and "`set`" identifiers have special meaning ([Accessors](classes.md#accessors)).
 An identifier other than `get` or `set` is never permitted in these locations, so this use does not conflict with a use of these words as identifiers.
-In other cases, such as with the identifier "`var`" in implicitly typed local variable declarations ([Local variable declarations](statements.md#local-variable-declarations)), a contectual keyword can conflict with declared names.
+In other cases, such as with the identifier "`var`" in implicitly typed local variable declarations ([Local variable declarations](statements.md#local-variable-declarations)), a contextual keyword can conflict with declared names.
 In such cases, the declared name takes precedence over the use of the identifier as a contextual keyword.

 ### Literals